Table of Contents

 For plugins installed with INSTALL

-, the PLUGIN_NAME
+PLUGIN, the PLUGIN_NAME and

-values are also registered in
+PLUGIN_LIBRARY values are also registered in

-the mysql.plugin
+the mysql.plugin table.

 These statements are equivalent: